DanielGiljam/tanstack-query-with-orbitjs/apps/degree-thesis/docs/08-results.assets/_concrete-example-concurrency.md

 };
 ```

-Now that we've dealt with concurrency, we can call it a day for this particular query cache updater.
+Now that concurrency has been taken into consideration, this particular
+query cache updater is finished.